Blooming North Holland!

 Coming eastward once more we enter the town of Hoorn — on the banks of the Ijsselmeer.

-We'll take time to explore this typical old Zuidersee town, now with a thriving marina, wonderful period buidings, and quaint winding streets.
-We'll enjoy our picnic lunch on the town square and enjoy one of the many cafes colorfully lining the street.
+We'll take time to explore this typical old Zuidersee town, now with a thriving marina, wonderful period buidings from the Golden Age of East Indies trading, and quaint winding streets.

 Skirting the dike overlooking the water we arrive in Enkhuizen.
 Originally a fortified town, Enkhuizen still bears witness to its former prosperity with finely decorated buidings from the Renaissance, a beautiful church and stone tower, and the 17th century houses and warehouses formerly belonging to the Dutch East India Company.

-From Enkhuizen we travel along the coast to Medemblik and explore the famous Castle Radboud and time permitting, the enjoyable Bakery Museum in the town square.
+From Enkhuizen we travel along the coast to Medemblik and explore the famous Castle Radboud and time permitting a wonderful open-air market with wonderful local items for sale.